SitholeWB/social-media-api/docs/DOMAIN.md

     Post "1" -- "*" Comment : Has
     Post "1" -- "*" Like : Has
     Post "1" -- "0..1" MediaFile : Contains
+    Post "1" -- "*" Report : Reported By

     Comment "1" -- "*" Like : Has
     Comment "1" -- "0..1" MediaFile : Contains
+    Comment "1" -- "*" Report : Reported By

+    Group "1" -- "*" GroupMember : Has
+    User "1" -- "*" GroupMember : Member Of
+    User "1" -- "*" Notification : Receives
+    User "1" -- "*" UserBlock : Blocks/Blocked By

     class OutboxEvent {